Trayvon Mullen: Dallas Cowboys

 Mullen was claimed off waivers by the Dallas Cowboys on December 14, 2022.
+He was acquired to provide depth at cornerback after injuries to Anthony Brown and Jourdan Lewis.
+He appeared in one game as a backup cornerback.
 He was released on January 21, 2023.

 Baltimore Ravens

 On January 23, 2023, the Baltimore Ravens claimed Mullen off waivers.
+Mullen re-signed with the Ravens on March 14.
+He was released with a non-football injury designation on July 28, and placed on the non-football injury list.

+Mullen was placed on injured reserve on August 27, 2024.

 Personal life

-His younger brother, Tiawan, also plays cornerback for Indiana University.
-Mullen is the cousin of Baltimore Ravens quarterback Lamar Jackson.
+His younger brother, Tiawan, is a free agent NFL cornerback.
+Mullen is the cousin of former Ravens teammate & quarterback Lamar Jackson.